datanucleus/docs-datanucleus/src/site/markdown/documentation/usage.md

 As such it cannot be bought by a large organisation such as Versant or Oracle and the product terminated (as has happened to customers of Kodo, JDO Genie over the last few years) - do you want that to happen to you?
 FYI EclipseLink is Oracle-driven, OpenJPA is IBM-driven and
 Hibernate is RedHat-driven
-* __DataNucleus is standards driven and standards compliant__ implementing JDO1, JDO2, JDO2.1, JDO2.2, JDO3, JPA1, and JPA2 providing all
-mandatory items and the majority of optional items as well as providing several value-added extensions.
+* __DataNucleus is standards driven and standards compliant__ implementing all JDO and JPA specifications, providing all mandatory items and the majority of optional items as well as providing several value-added extensions.
 Standards compliance safeguards your applications future allowing you to swap between implementations.
 * __DataNucleus supports data management for many different types of datastores__.
 These include